 According to Warren Buffett, rule number of investing 1 is don’t lose money.
 Rule number 2 is don’t forget rule number 1.

 It took me a while to figure out what Warren meant by this.
 He didn’t mean don’t invest in the stock market…nor that your investments should never go down in price.
 Price volatility is just numbers going up and down on a screen and, most of the time, that doesn’t mean anything.

 No, real risk is the permanent loss of capital…its where something goes down and it ain’t going back up again.
 Like The Titanic or shares in Enron.

 So investors should not fear the volatility of shares.
 Nor should they reach for yield with investments such as P2P lending, high yield bonds or emerging market debt which combine limited upside with a hidden risk of wipe out.

 Freak (Re-con & Klubfiller)

-As I may have mentioned before, if you are gonna get to financial independence you are going to be doing things differently from the crowd.
+Being normal is over-rated.
+It’s become normal to be in debt, unhealthily over-weight and to buy loads of shit that you don’t need.
+So, as I may have mentioned before, if you are gonna get to financial independence you are going to be doing things differently from the crowd.

 Move on up (Curtis Mayfield)